syncfusion/blazor-docs/src/navigations/toolbar/item-configuration.md

----
-title: "Toolbar Item configuration"
-component: "Toolbar"
-description: "Toolbar items are constructed with built-in command types or item templates such as separator, button, and input."
----

 # Item Configuration

 The Toolbar can be rendered by defining an array of items.
 Items can be constructed with the following built-in command types or item template.